YourRoots by Genomelink

 Children(s): Comfort Baldwin, Ebenezer Baldwin

-In 1665, Ruth Brooks entered the world in New Haven, New Haven, Connecticut, USA, born to John Brooks and Mary Griggs.
+The story of Ruth Brooks began in 1665 in New Haven, New Haven, Connecticut, USA.
 Ruth Brooks married William Baldwin, and had children including Comfort Baldwin, Ebenezer Baldwin.
 Ruth Brooks passed away in 1725 in Stratford, Fairfield, Connecticut, USA.

 Find more search results for Ruth Brooks